 - You can read them anywhere without the need for any kind of technology.

 The main disadvantages of publishing a printed book are:

 - Cost – printed books demand a higher initial investment than digital book because of the cost of page design, proofing, correcting and project management.

 - Time – printed books take longer to produce because you need more content to fill the pages (meaning they take longer to write) and you there are more publication processes to get through (page design, page layout, proofs and corrections, etc).

 - Less profit - printed books return less profit than digital books as you have to cover the cost of printing each time you sell a book.

 That said, there are considerable benefits to print, as long as your business is set up to capitalise on the marketing opportunities offered by printed book.
 With a relatively high investment, it’s important that you know exactly how your book is going to deliver a return, otherwise, the endeavour becomes a vanity project.

 Whether you choose digital or print publishing (or both) depends on your business goals and strategy.
-Ultimately, one format isn’t better than another because it’s your strategy that determines the format you choose.
+One format isn’t better than another, it’s about choosing the format for your strategy.
 So rather than deliberating over whether to go for one format or another, focus on your goals and strategy.
 If you do that, you’ll choose the best publishing method for both your book and your business.

 Before you go...